All

 www.bevscountrycottage.com

-can be printed out for your charity groups, with my permission, as long
+can be printed for your charity groups, as long

 as the copyrights remain in tact.